INSaFLU/INSaFLU/README.md

 queue_2.q@brazil           BIP   0/0/1          1.19     lx26-amd64
 ```

 :warning: `brazil` is the name of the computer where the installation is.
 You have other certainly.
-The computer name need to be in `/etc/hosts` with the ip address and not with `localhost` to SGE work properly.
+The computer name need to be in `/etc/hosts` with the IP address and not with `localhost` to SGE work properly.
 Example:

 ```